paperclip-ui/legacy-paperclip/README.md

 - Multiple compiler targets so that you can re-use your Paperclip UIs in different languages & frameworks
 - Extension for Atom, Sublime, and other editors
-- Remote UI preview that you can use across devices & browsers (such as BrowserStack).
 - Storybook integration
-- UI editor controls:
-  - CSS animation editor
-  - various editors for colors, box shadows, filters, etc
+- More visual editing tools so that you don't have to write code.
+Possibly more designer-friendly tooling.
-- A11Y
+- A11Y & other linting stools
 - Code splitting so that you don't need to include all of your CSS into one bundle